-My photos and stories have been published around the world including in the leading online global fashion/lifestyle destination Refinery 29, The Australian newspaper, New Zealand’s biggest weekend broadsheet The Sunday Star Times, monthly magazines – Planet Mindful and Emirates Woman, The Daily Mail and Kenya’s Daily Nation newspaper.
+My photos and stories have been published globally in the Times UK; the leading online global fashion/lifestyle website, Refinery 29; The Australian newspaper; New Zealand’s biggest weekend broadsheet, The Sunday Star Times; monthly magazines – Planet Mindful and Emirates Woman; the Daily Mail and Kenya’s Daily Nation newspaper.

 In May 2017, I was named by global luxury hotel CitizenM as one of five inspirational women to have quit their corporate jobs to chase their dreams.